 Not only the laws related to JGB settlement (such as the Book-Entry Transfer Law and Civil and Commercial Codes) but also the Regulations, Rules, and eligibility criteria for the approval of participants are made public.
-The rules on the use of the BOJ-NET JGB Services are also publicly available9.
+The rules on the use of the BOJ-NET JGB Services are also publicly available.

-As described under Key Consideration 1, consistency of these rules, procedures, and contracts pertaining to the JGB Book-Entry Transfer System and the BOJ-NET JGB Services with the relevant laws and regulations is secured by internal and external review procedures at the time of their introduction or revision.
+As described under Key Consideration 1, it is secured that the rules, procedures, and contracts pertaining to the JGB Book-Entry Transfer System and the BOJ-NET JGB Services are clear, understandable and consistent with the relevant laws and regulations by internal and external review procedures at the time of their introduction or revision.
 Specifically, the Book-Entry Transfer Law requires the competent minister's approval when amending the Regulations, or notification of the competent regulatory authorities when amending the Rules.
 Among important issues regarding the JGB Book-Entry Transfer System and the BOJ-NET JGB Services, the following shall be decided by the Policy Board in accordance with the Act (Article 15, Paragraph 2): those matters that are prescribed individually and those matters which the Policy Board finds particularly necessary.